InthelittIewood/InthelittIewood/README.md

 ***
 you can most likely find me at hermit hill/life series area, object show area, docks, or roaming. im also sometimes with my partner.

-feel free to c+h, crown, kiss, whatever. please whisper crowns :)
+feel free to c+h, crown, kiss, whatever. please whisper crowns :) (i dont often respond to crowns but i do appreciate them! social battery is drained all the time, ha)

 i am commonly offtab and do not pay attention to public chat, so please whisper if you want to talk.